Stock Trading Guides

 What is the Futures Margin?

 The futures margin is the amount of money a trader must deposit to open a position in the futures market.
 It acts as collateral for any potential losses on the trade and is also used by brokers to cover any risk exposure.
-The amount of the margin will vary depending on the particular contract and the broker’s risk management policies but is usually a small percentage of the total value of the position.
+The margin will vary depending on the particular contract and the broker’s risk management policies, but it is usually a small percentage of the total value of the position.
 This margin type is also sometimes called an initial margin or performance bond.
 Understanding how much margin is required for each futures trade before entering into it is important.

 Do Futures Predict the Stock Market?